-What does a Yacht Broker Bond Protect Against?
+Why is a Florida Yacht Broker Bond Required?

 The surety bond ensures that the bonded principal and all agents and employees faithfully comply with the provisions of the Yacht and Ship Brokers’ Act and all rules and regulations set out by the Florida Department of Business and Professional Regulation, Division of Florida Land Sales, Condominiums and Mobile Homes, Section of General Regulation.
 Further, the bond requires that the principal appropriately apply all funds received and perform all obligations and undertakings according to state statutes and laws in the conduct of business as a yacht and ship broker.